 Now, the last thing you need to know about HomeKit is that it can enforce end-to-end encryption between all smart accessories and your Apple devices.
 That means hackers can’t steal your data, work their way into your communications, or take control of your home.

-Manufacturers can already add support for HomeKit into their smart accessories, but they need to get their smart accessories approved by Apple in order to make them "HomeKit-enabled" and compatible with Siri.
+Manufacturers can add support for HomeKit into their smart accessories, but they need to get their smart accessories approved by Apple in order to make them HomeKit compatible.

 Which Apple devices work with HomeKit?

 - Apple iPhone, iPad, or iPod touch (running iOS 10 or later)

 - Apple Watch (running WatchOS 3 or later)

 - Macs with macOS 10.14 Mojave or later

 What is the Home app and how does it work?

 Apple launched its Home app in 2016 and it's available for iOS/iPadOS as well as Macs running macOS 10.14 Mojave or later.
 It serves as a centralised hub for managing Apple HomeKit-enabled accessories.
 These are devices that have been specifically certified by Apple.